Chukwuebuka-2003/Stock-analyzer/README.md

 # DISCOUNT FACTORS/RATE
 The discount rate refers to the interest rate used in discounted cash flow (DCF) analysis to determine the present value of future cash flows.

+# AVERAGE GROWTH RATE
+The average growth rate of a stock is 10%